Elie Lighthouse Things to do in the East Neuk of Fife

 Anstruther

-The Scottish Fisheries Museum is a beautiful museum packed with exciting memorabilia of Scotland’s Fishing Industry, including stories about the fisherman and their families.
+The Scottish Fisheries Museum is a beautiful museum.
+In the museum is exciting memorabilia of Scotland’s Fishing Industry.
+Learn about stories about the fisherman and their families.

 One of the main attractions you will notice from the main street is Buckie’s House, also known as Shell House.